 The price of a semi or a hollow is from $500.
 You don’t have many choices under $500 and no choice under $300.

-Epiphone and Ibanez are two famous brands which produces a few (or one) semi and hollow models under $400.
+Epiphone and Ibanez are two famous brands that produces a few (or one) semi and hollow models under $400.

 For instance, you can get Epiphone Dot Studio Semi-Hollow and Ibanez Artcore AF55 Hollow for about $329.